liamc1994/docs/docs/cc-Port-80-443--SSL-TLS-.md

 > Due the technology used the listeners will not show their own IP.
-This will probably get fixed in SHOUTcast 2.5. is will probably get fixed in SHOUTcast 2.5."
+This will probably get fixed in SHOUTcast 2.5.
-}
-[/block]